ENCRYPTION CODE: [CLASSIFIED]

 The PrecursorsAn even more ancient race of star travelers who were held in reverence by the Forerunners, who supposedly formulated the "Mantle of Responsibility" for all life in the galaxy before passing it onto the Forerunners.
 They were only the theorized Tier 0 race (Transentient), and so little was known about them that many thought them to be legend.
 In truth, they've been seen since Halo: Combat Evolved—as the Flood.

-- Abusive Precursors: They created or evolved thousands of sentient species, but occasionally "culled" the ones they didn't like.
-The Forerunners were the last ones they tried this on.
+- Abusive Precursors: They created or evolved thousands of sentient species, but allegedly "culled" the ones they didn't like, with the Forerunners were being the last ones they tried this on.
 However, the Gravemind disputes this, claiming that the Forerunners' genocidal campaign against the Precursors was completely unprovoked.
 Either way, they end up playing the trope straight after becoming the Flood.

 - Ascend to a Higher Plane of Existence: What was theorized to have become of them.
 This appears to not be true of those who became the Flood.

 - Blue and Orange Morality: Vengeance against the Forerunner for genocide?
 How dare you suggest something so primitive?
 The Timeless One just wants to unify all the life in the galaxy, including the Forerunners and humanity!